S73FF3N/weristdas/README.md

 The settings are configured for a Playstation Buzz!
 Controller and a Keyboard for the referee, but you can modify acording to you needs and the devices you have available.

-The game is programmed using pygame.
+The game is programmed using pygame and Pillow for image support.

 HOW TO START